 Many companies use video to give helpful tutorials, and this often works especially well for B2B brands.
 What are your frequently asked questions?
 Often you’ll find that a video can explain the step-by-step process more succinctly than paragraphs of text – and be more easily understood.

 FedEx’s YouTube channel features a whole section of how-to videos that explain everything from how to ship internationally to how to pack your parcels or file a claim.
-FedEx also provides videos explaining the benefits of each of its products and services – so this is a really useful facility if your business needs to know more about shipping, without wading through pages of a website.
+FedEx also provides videos explaining the benefits of each of its products and services – so this is a really useful supplement to B2B customer service if your business needs to know more about shipping, without wading through pages of a website.

 For more complex products or services, like RingCentral’s cloud-based business phone system, videos can be a great way to provide a general high-level overview of the product, showcase multiple new features, teach customers how to change complex settings at a user or administrator level, present customer case studies in a more personal way, and much more.
 Check out the RingCentral YouTube channel to learn more!